 For example, you can still use numbers between 1 and 50, but write a handful that are 4 and 6, etc.

-The reason for this is you could get into the predicament where you pull out the number 50, 45, 38, and 40 in consecutive days.
+You want to do this because you could get into the predicament where you pull out the numbers 50, 45, 38, and 40 in consecutive days.

 For example, you might save $1.25 or $3.65.

-This game can lead to some serious savings if you are dedicated to it.
+This game can lead to serious savings if you follow through with it.

-Whenever you come into money you weren’t expecting, like money for your birthday, a tax refund, other gifts, etc. you need to save it or a portion of it.
+You need to save a portion of it whenever you come into money you weren’t expecting, like money for your birthday, a tax refund, other gifts, etc.

-For small amounts like birthday money or small lottery winnings, save the entire amount.
+Save the entire amount for small amounts like birthday money or small lottery winnings.

-For larger windfalls, like tax refunds, save 50% of it.
+For more significant windfalls, like tax refunds, save 50% of it.

-I know that saving that much sounds like a lot, but you can do it.
+I know saving that much sounds like a lot, but you can do it.

 If you commit to this challenge and one of the others I list, there is no reason you can’t end up with $3,000 or more of savings in just one year!